OOlashyn/PCF-RangeSliderControl/README.md

 # PCF-RangeSliderControl

-This is sample PCF control that create range slider (using [noUiSlider](https://refreshless.com/nouislider/))
+This is sample PCF control that creates range slider (using [noUiSlider](https://refreshless.com/nouislider/))